arcticlinux/virtualbox-snapshotter/README.md

 * **Snapshot retention**

-    If the number of snapshots of the target virtual machine is above 2, the script deletes and creates a snapshot every time it runs.
+    If the number of snapshots of the target virtual machine is above 4, the script deletes and creates a snapshot every time it runs.
 In particular deletes the one before the oldest.
-    Before reaching the 2 snapshots the script doesn't delete.
+    Before reaching the 4 snapshots the script doesn't delete.
+    The number of snapshots can be adjusted in the delete_snapshots() method signature